 - The Runaway: Kirsten Geary reports that Cassie ran away from her parents two years ago, and ended up falling in with the Morninglight not long after that.

 - The Tease: An integral part of her character; not only is it her modus operandi for convincing men to join the cult, but one mission features her discovering one of Danny's remote-control spyplanes... and allowing it to take some photos of her, and then returning it (through you) with a note promising a few very interesting shots.
-Examination of the photos she allowed the spyplane to take shows her striking some very suggestive poses, but not any actual nudity.
+Examination of the photos shows her striking some very suggestive poses, but no actual nudity.

 - The Vamp: According to one of Beaumont's rants, her official function is to charm people into joining the Morninglight, usually by sexual means.
 When not recruiting for the cult, however, she's very good into sweet-talking other characters into helping her and also at knocking them unconscious with magic if they don't play along.Cassie: Let me do what I'm good at.Beaumont: What?
 Getting the boys to sign over their lives for a snog?
 I'll tell you what you can do: we're spreading an idea, but that idea won't take hold without carriers; you keep spreading those long legs of yours to recruit more foot-soldiers.